codingismycraft/ragit/README.md

 ### Store a valid OpenAI API key

-A valid OpenAI API key stored in a `settings.json` file within your home directory in the following format:
+Under your home directory `/home/vagrant` create a new file called `settings.json` and store into it a valid OpenAI key in the following format:

 ```json
 {